VictorTaelin/absal-ex/README.md

 9. Invalid state

 To solve that problem, I perform the reduction in two steps.
-The first step, `redex()`, applies fully local rewrite rules to active pairs:
+The first step, `redex()`, just applies those local rewrite rules to active pairs:

 ![](local_rewrites.PNG)

-Notice that, here, P, Q, R and S (i.e., ports on different nodes) aren't affected.
-Instead, they keep pointing to the same location, but that location now points to where those ports should point.
-Also, the rewritten nodes aren't erased yet; instead, they are kept on memory as temporary "redirection nodes".
-The second steps, `visit()`, takes place after the first one (i.e., a global synchronization).
-It spawns one thread for each neighbor port of rewritten nodes.
-Each thread travels through the graph until it finds a port in a non-redirection node.
-Then, they rewrite their starting ports to point to their final ports - that connects the neighbor nodes correctly.
-Those threads also mark the redirection nodes they visit for garbage collection.
-That just means that space is free and can be allocated by a duplication rules.
-They can do that, because redirection nodes aren't necessary after starting and ending ports are connected.
+They're actually local because P, Q, R and S (i.e., ports on different nodes) aren't affected.
+As such, nodes on the neighborhoods of an active pair keep pointing to the old, rewritten nodes, but that location now points to where those ports should point.
+Consequently, rewritten nodes can't erased yet: instead, they are kept on memory as temporary "redirection nodes".
+The second step, `visit()`, takes place after the first one (i.e., a global synchronization).
+It spawns one thread for each neighbor port of the active pair (thus, 4 threads).
+Each one travels through the graph until it finds a port in a non-redirection node.
+Then, it rewrites its starting port to point to its final port.
+Those threads also mark the redirection nodes they visit for garbage collection; that just means that space is free and can be allocated by a duplication rule.
 Finally, if starting and ending ports have an `A` label, then that thread activates the step 1 again for that active pair.
 Here is an example:

 ![](local_rewrites_ex.JPG)